guettli/why-i-like-django-and-sap/README.md

 ## SAP Notes are never part of a google search result

 SAP notes are only visible if you have login for the "SAP ONE Support Launchpad".
 This means you favorit search engine can't index them.
-Users can't create hyperlinks to the sap notes in Q+A sites.
+Users can create hyperlinks to the sap notes in Q+A sites, but only users with a SAP Launchpad account can access the notes.
 You just can copy+paste the number.
 I have a login to the sap notes.
 That's not the problem.
 But the current situation is not easy, not convenient, not simple, not straight forward.